 Johnson admits that the club's failure to accumulate victories at Anfield could be the difference between Champions League and Europa League football next season, and says they need to put the defeat behind them quickly.

 The marauding right back, whose shot was turned in by Steven Gerrard for a consolation goal, also felt that Liverpool was unlucky to fall behind as they had dominated possession.

 "Early on we had so much of the ball and dominated the game.
 They went in front completely against the run of play," he explained.

 He added, "You can say we needed to pass the ball that bit quicker, but sometimes it's difficult to play too quick because you have so much room.

 "When you're in loads of room then you are supposed to move into that space.
 When the opposition are so compact around the edge of the box then your little passes have to be perfect.

 "When you have a day like we did when your passing isn't perfect, that makes it very difficult to break them down."

-On Saturday, Liverpool welcome a Fulham side with the second-worst away defence in the league but also know that they themselves will need to be alert at the back as no team outside the top five have scored more goals away from home than the Cottagers this season, with 13.
+On Saturday, Liverpool welcomes a Fulham side with the second-worst away defense in the league but also know that they themselves will need to be alert at the back as no team outside the top five have scored more goals away from home than the Cottagers this season, with 13.